cyruscyliu/firmguide/README.md

 ## Visualization

 After running, it is better to have a page to show the analysis results rather than checking massive logs.
-Simply run `python dashboard/__init__.py` and follow its instructions you will see the statistics of your analysis.
+Simply run `python dashboard/__init__.py` and follow its instructions you will see the statistics of your analysis in your browser.

 ![dashboard](./dashboard/dashboard.png)